ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ```
 {: codeblock}

-Notice how an offset isn’t specified in our `basic_consume`: `# Consume messages published to the stream channel.basic_consume( 'test_stream', callback)`

-As a result, the consumer would start reading from the most recent offset written to test_stream after the consumer starts.
-“After” has been deliberately emphasized here to allow for the cross-examination of an interesting behavior of Streams.
+Note how an offset isn’t specified in our `basic_consume`: `# Consume messages published to the stream channel.basic_consume( 'test_stream', callback)`.
+As a result, the consumer starts reading from the most recent offset written to `test_stream` after the consumer starts. *After* has been deliberately emphasized here to allow for the cross-examination of an interesting behavior of streams.

 #### How to set an offset
 {: #rabbitmq-streams-howto-consume-offset}